wadevenz/FEB24-T1A3-Terminal_Application/README.md

 ##### handle_access
 ![handle_access](docs/handle_access.png)

 A simple intermediary function, called from the Access Account menu option, that consolidates the 'ask_pin' function, runs through the 'get_account' function to ascertain whether the inputted pin from the user exists within the csv file.
 If it does not, an error message displaying "Incorrect PIN" is printed.
-If the 'get_account" function is run successfully, the 'current_user' object containing the return from 'get_account' is set as the parameters to the 'main_menu' alongside the file name.
+If the 'get_account' function is run successfully, the 'current_user' object containing the return from 'get_account' is set as the parameters to the 'main_menu' alongside the file name.
 The 'main_menu' function is then called containing the relevant data of the user for further functions.

 #### Menus
 ##### Welcome Menu
 ![welcome_menu](docs/welcome_menu.png)

 The opening menu is called first.
 It prints 3 options and asks for user input to select 1 of the 3 options via inputting number as a string.
-Then by using conditional statements if, elif and else, comparisons are made with the user input, returned as the object 'user_selection'.
+Then by using conditional statements if, elif and else, comparisons are made with the user input, returned as the variable 'user_selection'.
 Functions are called depending on which condition is True, and if no option is satisfied the 'welcome_menu' is recalled, with a print statement requesting a valid input from the options.
-I must admit that it was desired to utilise 'while' loops for my menus, to show that while a certain condition was met, e.g. 'user_seletion' did not meet the condition of 'exit', that the'welcome_menu' would be recalled.
+I must admit that it was desired to utilise 'while' loops for my menus, to show that while a certain condition was met, e.g. if 'user_selection' did not meet the condition of 'exit', that the'welcome_menu' would be recalled.
 However, my inexperience potentially came through and in my final application, I was only able to utilise recursion to recall the menu function.
 This enabled a smooth experience that worked, however potentially less efficient.

 ##### Main Menu
 ![main_menu](docs/main_menu.png)

 The only significant difference in functionality from the 'welcome_menu' is the "Remove Account" option.
 Within this option in the menu, a further user input has been requested to confirm account removal.
 Conditional statements are utilised to compare input with either "Y" or "N".
-The method of .upper() is used to correctly make comparison.
-Depending on the user input, the remove account function is called, and user is sent back to 'welcome_menu', or 'main_menu' is recursively called.
+The method of .upper() is used to correctly make comparison in the case of user input not capitalised.
+Depending on the user input, the remove account function is called, and user is sent back to 'welcome_menu', or, alternatively 'main_menu' is recursively called.
 Print statements accompany both options and an error message is also printed when the user input matches neither "Y" or "N".
-This also uses reursion to all 'main_menu'.
+This also uses recursion to call 'main_menu'.

 #### Return and Exit
 From the menu in an accessed account, one conditional from the menu is "Back".
 If the user input conditional is met for this option, the "welcome_menu" is immediately called.
 The "Exit" option from this menu, will print a final statement before exiting the program if the user selects this option.